p-alexisv/sitemon/README.md

 ```
 docker run -d -p 8000:8000 -e SITEMON_METRICSPORT=8000 -e SITEMON_URLS="https://httpstat.us/503,https://httpstat.us/200" -e SITEMON_INTERVAL=60 --name="sitemon" alexisv914/sitemon:0.1
 ```
 Once running you should be able to access the metrics info from http://localhost:8000/metrics.

 ### How to run sitemon in a shell
-You need python3 installed where you run this.
+You would need python3 installed where you run this.
 ```
 export SITEMON_METRICSPORT=8000
 export SITEMON_URLS="https://httpstat.us/503,https://httpstat.us/200"